Vinorcola/CityBuilderEngine/README.md

 Then, the viewer is meant to be embedded into a **UI** environment.
 For the moment, the UI environment will be a simple Qt widget environment.
 As said before, the aesthetic of the UI is not a priority for now.

 The engine is constructed in a way that it should be abble to run in a different thread.
 For the moment, it is running in the main thread in order to make development and debugging easier.
 But this must not be forgotten especialy when setting up a communication between the engine and the viewer: they will both run in 2 separate thread at the end.
 So make sure the communication is thread-safe and non blocking.

+## Dependecies

+- Qt
+- yaml-cpp (install it with `apt-get install libyaml-cpp-dev` on Ubuntu)

+## Directory structure

+- `engine` - The game engine classes
+    - `element` - The elements that goes on the map
+        - `building` - The buiding elements (static elements)
+        - `character` - The character elements (dynamic elements)
+    - `map` - The map and map related classes
+    - `processing` - The classes that process the game
+- `exceptions` - All the custom exception classes
+- `global` - Classes that can be use everywhere (engine, ui and viewer)
+    - `conf` - Configuration classes
+- `ui` - The UI environment classes
+    - `controlPanel` - The classes for the control panel
+- `viewer` - The map viewer classes